 The ASCII representation of an enumeration type provides all the character strings associated with all the enumeration literals of the type.
-The character strings, which are the coding values of the enumeration have all the same length type, (NUMBER_OF_CHARACTERS).
-The set of the coding values is therefore represented by a character string list, which is also an array of characters, dimensioned by the NUMBER_OF_OCCURRENCES enumeration type and the NUMBER OF CHARACTERS of every occurrence.
+The character strings, which are the of enumeration all coding values the type, have the same length (NUMBER OF CHARACTERS).
+The set of the coding values is therefore represented by a character string list, which is also an array of characters, dimensioned by the NUMBER OF OCCURRENCES of the enumeration type and the NUMBER\OF\CHARACTERS of every occurrence.